 Archie Roach AM

 Archie Roach is a man of few words but when he speaks or sings those words resonate with your soul.
-He is one of Australia’s most treasured performers and a proud Gunditjmara/Bundjalung man.
+A proud Gunditjmara/Bundjalung man, he is one of Australia’s most treasured performers.

 When his debut album Charcoal Lane was released in 1990, the impact was immediate.
-The album’s centrepiece, ‘Took The Children Away’, shone a spotlight on the impact of the forcible removal of Aboriginal and Torres Strait Islander peoples from their families.
-The single won an international Human Rights Achievement Award (the first time ever awarded for a song).
+The album’s centrepiece, ‘Took The Children Away’, shone a spotlight on the impact of the forcible removal of Aboriginal and Torres Strait Islander children from their families.
+The single won an international Human Rights Achievement Award, the first ever awarded for a song.
 It was added to the National Film and Sound Archive in Canberra, acknowledging its significance in Australian cultural and social history.

 Off stage, Archie works with young people caught up in the criminal justice system and mentors young and emerging Aboriginal and Torres Strait Islander artists.
 In 2015 he was made a Member of the Order of Australia for his services to music and his support of social justice.